w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 ### Approval and Support

-!!!info "Adaptive Quorum Biasing is deprecated"
-    In Polkadot OpenGov, [Adaptive quorum biasing](./archive/learn-governance.md#adaptive-quorum-biasing) used in Governance V1 has been replaced with the **Approval and Support system**.

 ![opengov-curves-pass](../assets/opengov-curves-pass.png)

 The figure above provides a summary view of how the approval and support system works during the